In Assembly, AAP MLA suggests creating 'NDMC police' for New Delhi area, another force under Delhi govt for rest of city | Politics

 - India

-Aam Aadmi Party MLAs on Thursday assailed Lt Governor VK Saxena and the BJP-ruled centre during a debate on the law and order situation in the national capital, and said Delhi needs an institutional change.
+Aam Aadmi Party MLAs have assailed Lt Governor VK Saxena and the BJP-ruled centre during a debate on the law-and-order situation in the national capital and said Delhi needs an institutional change.

 ''The Delhi LG uses all his energy in creating obstacles in the elected government's works and he is unable to handle the police properly,'' he charged.